-The emergence of new software tools & platforms have made it easier and cheaper than ever to launch online brands thus reducing the barrier to entry.
-Where early brands had to develop their own e-commerce technology stacks (Shopify, Recharge Payments, GetARPU, began to gain steam as they developed solutions to fit the needs of these online-first brands.
+The emergence of new software tools & platforms made it easier and cheaper than ever to launch online brands thus reducing the barrier to entry.
+Where early brands had to develop their own e-commerce technology stacks, SaaS companies, such as Shopify, Recharge Payments, GetARPU, began to gain steam as they developed solutions to fit the needs of these online-first brands.

-And of course, the presence of the major advertising platforms like Google, Facebook, and Amazon have made it much easier to scale new businesses.
+And of course, the presence of the major advertising platforms have made it much easier to scale new businesses.
 Instead of selling a new CPG brand at local farmers markets, entrepreneurs have increased targeting, accuracy, and access to scale at any stage of their business.
 The digital nature of this process has allowed for the marketing and sales expenses to go toward new customers in new geographic locations, ultimately broadening the reach.

-Due to increased competition, brands are now able to take “experience shortcuts” by using tools like AdEspresso to spy on top performing creatives from competitors, as well as looking at other brands for inspiration on their sales funnel.
+Due to increased competition, brands are now able to take “experience shortcuts” by using tools like AdEspresso to gain visibility into top-performing creatives from competitors, as well as looking at other brands for inspiration on their sales funnel.
 As consumers begin to see “similar” creatives and landing pages, ad fatigue causes lower performance, which in turn increases the difficulty of acquiring customers.

 This phenomenon is nothing new, the effectiveness of marketing channels will continue to decrease as brands scale due to the “Law of Shitty Click Throughs” coined by Andrew Chen.